tillitis/dev-tillitis/hugo/content.bellatrix/protocol/_index.md

 received response belongs to.

 Commands and responses are sent as frames with a limited length.
-The communicating endpoints decide the meaning of the command and response frames, and whether the commands and responses are valid or not.
+The communicating parties decide the meaning of the command and response frames, and whether the commands and responses are valid or not.

 ### Command Frame Format

 A command frame consists of a single header byte followed by one or more data bytes.
 The number of data bytes in the frame is given by the header byte.
-The header byte also specifies the endpoint for the command/response -- essentially indicating if it is sent to/by the firmware, or a device application.
+The header byte also specifies the domain for the command/response -- essentially indicating if it is sent to/by the firmware, or a device application.
+Note that "domain" was earlier referred to as an endpoint, but it has been renamed to distinguish it from USB endpoints.

 The bits in the command header byte should be interpreted as:
 * Bit [7] (1 bit).
 Reserved - possible protocol version.

 * Bits [6..5] (2 bits).
 Frame ID tag.

 * Bits [4..3] (2 bits).
-Endpoint number.
+Domain number.

   0. Reserved
   1. HW in application_fpga (unused)